sithihajara/Implementation-of-Transfer-Learning/README.md

 Developed by : Sithi Hajara I
 Reg no : 212221230102
 ```
-### Libraries

 ```
-import pandas as pd
-import numpy as np
 import tensorflow as tf
 from tensorflow.keras.datasets import cifar10
 from tensorflow.keras.applications import VGG19